Ringo Starr Fast Facts

 1962 - The Beatles are signed by EMI-Parlophone and release their first record.

-1963 - Beatlemania hits England as the group has four number one hits.
+1963 - Beatlemania hits England as the group has four No. 1 hits.

 January 3, 1964 - The Beatles make their US television debut, in a film clip on "The Jack Paar Show."